leeleonard936/C4Atechnical-assessment/devlog/DevLog.md

 I plan to do all 4 of the front end tasks

+Unfortunately I can't get the reroute to work

 ## Installs
 installed angular material to make building the front end easier